mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-setup/index.md

 1. Add DKP Insights Engine Addon

-    Apply yaml to your Management cluster from the CLI
+    Add the DKP Insights Engine Addons by applying the following YAML from the CLI:

     ```yaml
     kubectl apply -f - <<EOF